Dennis is serving his second term on Berkley City Council. He was first elected in November 2017.

 - A resident of Berkley since 2011.

-- Computer programmer with BS in Math and Computer Science and MS in Computer Science.
+- Senior Software Engineer with a Bachelors of Science in Math and Computer Science and a Masters of Science in Computer Science.

-- The owner of a successful technology consulting firm.
+- The owner of a successful technology consulting firm 28 Studios.

 - Active member, volunteer, and leader at church.

 - A supporter of the Friends of the Berkley Public Library, the Friends of Berkley Parks and Recreation, the Berkley Junior Women's Club, Berkley/Huntington Woods Youth Assistance, Tri-Community Coalition, and the Berkley Education Foundation, among others.

 I grew up in Wheeling, West Virginia.
 After receiving my BS in Mathematics and Computer Science, I settled in Columbus, Ohio to complete my Masters in Computer Science.
 While there, I was president of WOOSE (We Oppose Ohio State airport Expansion).
 We successfully prevented the Ohio State University from allowing their airport to further encroach into the surrounding neighborhoods.

 In 2008, I met my future wife, Jennifer.
 We got married in 2010 and I moved to Michigan so we could start our life together.

 In 2011, we decided it was time to set down roots and pick a place to call home for the rest of our lives.
 We picked Berkley.
 We fell in love with the excellent school system, the walkable neighborhoods, and the city's small town feel.
 We particularly like the close-knit community where neighbors look out for neighbors.

 I am a Senior Software Engineer for Mercury.
 I am on the fraud team, where we develop tools and processes to detect and prevent fraud.
 I also have my own technology consulting firm, 28 Studios.